-My professional experience as a Nonprofit Director, Artistic Director, Educator, Communications Consultant, Video Director/Producer, and Actor has given me the skills to approach a task with a multi-layered depth of development.
+My professional experience as a Nonprofit Director, Artistic Director, Environmental Educator, Communications/Media Creator, and Actor has given me a broad set of skills to develop an effective communication of an organization’s goals and purpose.

 I grew up on the sidewalks of New York City and in the green WILDS of New Jersey.
 My father was a playwright and a constant learner and my mother was an intuitively wonderful cook who always used fresh ingredients, hardly ever referring to a cookbook (note! she did not like baking so rarely did it).

-And, speaking of layers, growing up surrounded by the entertainment world, I began acting as a very young person.
+Growing up surrounded by the entertainment world, I began acting as a very young person.
 This continued through my high school years with acting in many professional summer theater productions and finally– to studying at the Neighborhood Playhouse School of the Theatre.
 I was so very fortunate to have teachers and mentors there such as Sanford Meisner for acting and Martha Graham for dancing.
-From there straight to Broadway to be directed by Elia Kazan in a play by William Inge; touring opposite Sammy Davis, Jr.; appearing in many television shows including a two year stint as a main character in “The Guiding Light”; a number of Off-Broadway productions; and several independent films; and co-creating and performing “The Haunting of Lady MacBeth” and a one woman show “Open Windows”.
-Having also studied with Lee Strasberg, it was a wonderful opportunity to teach and direct productions at the Lee Strasberg Theatre and Film Institute in New York which also serves as a studio for NYU’S Tisch School of the Arts.
-I bring my experience from being both in front of the camera and directing productions — to being behind the camera to produce and direct videos that focus on my passion—environmental and social concerns.
+From there straight to Broadway to be directed by Elia Kazan in a play by William Inge; touring opposite Sammy Davis, Jr., and in other productions; appearing in many television shows including two years as a main character in “The Guiding Light”; a number of Off-Broadway productions; and several independent films; and co-creating and performing in “The Haunting of Lady MacBeth” and a one woman show “Open Windows”.
+Having studied with Lee Strasberg, it was a wonderful opportunity to teach and direct productions at the Lee Strasberg Theatre and Film Institute in New York which also serves as a studio for NYU’S Tisch School of the Arts.